Klepac-Ceraj-Lab/Resonance/examples/README.md

 `julia examples/train_univariate_randomforest.jl model_jldpath input_csv input_cols output_filename`

-1. The first argument is a path (either absolute or relative to the directory from where you are calling `julia`) to a pretrained `Resonance` univariate predictor (either a downlaoded model, or one output by the example training script).
+1. The first argument is a path (either absolute or relative to the directory from where you are calling `julia`) to a pretrained `Resonance` univariate predictor (either a downloaded model, or one output by the example training script).

 2. The second argument is a community profile (with subjects/samples as rows, and features/predictors as columns) on the CSV format.
 The script expects a header for the CSV amd may fail if a header line is not provided.
 Please refer to the provided `examples/example_taxonomic_profile.csv` for formatting.